Branduolinės sintezės keliai

 5.1 Neutrino flux

-5.2 Star structure and HR diagrams
+5.2 Stellar structure and HR diagrams

 5.3 Helioseismology and asteroseismology

-6. Evolution after hydrogen combustion
+6. Evolution after hydrogen burning

-6.1 Post-main sequence divergence
+6.1 Post-main sequence separation

-When hydrogen is released in the nucleus:
+When hydrogen runs out in the core:

 • Low-mass p–p stars expand into red giants, eventually igniting helium in a degenerate core.